OtherAndrew/defendyourcodejs/README.md

 A simple CLI program meant to demonstrate input validation and password salting and hashing, written in JavaScript.

+## Description

+DefendYourCodeJS defends against:

+- Spoofing
+  - The user must confirm the password they input previously.
+- Tampering
+  - Input is validated to defend against:
+    - Code injection
+    - Integer overflow
+- Repudiation
+  - User cannot undo an input once submitted.
+- Information disclosure
+  - User password is stored as a hash.
+- Elevation of privilege
+  - Program can only read and access files in the directory it's in.

 ## Getting Started

 ### Requirements